 As a generalization of the traditional persistence algorithm, it is expected that our algorithm can be interpreted as computing invariants such as persistence diagrams~\cite{Cohen-Steiner2007} or barcodes~\cite{zomorodian2005computing}.
 A roadblock to this goal is that $d$-parameter persistence modules do not have complete discrete invariants for $d\geq 2$~\cite{Carlsson2009,lesnick2015theory} .
-Consequently, one needs to invent other invariants suitable for multi-parameter persistence modules.
+Consequently, one needs to invent other invariants suitable for multiparameter persistence modules.
 A natural way to generalize the invariant in traditional persistent homology would be to consider the decomposition and take the discrete invariants in each indecomposable component.
 This gives us invariants which are no longer complete but still contain rich information.

 We offer two interpretations of the output of our algorithm as two different invariants: \emph{persistent graded Betti numbers} as a generalization of persistence diagrams and \emph{blockcodes} as a generalization of barcodes.
-The persistent graded Betti numbers are linked to the graded Betti numbers studied in commutative algebra, which is first introduced in TDA for multi-parameter persistence modules by Carlsson~\cite{Carlsson2009} and Knudson~\cite{knudson2007refinement}.
+The persistent graded Betti numbers are linked to the graded Betti numbers studied in commutative algebra, which is introduced in TDA for multiparameter persistence modules in the work of~\cite{Carlsson2009} and~\cite{knudson2007refinement}.
 The bigraded Betti numbers are further studied in~\cite{Lesnick_compute_minimal_present_19}.
 By constructing the free resolution of a persistence module, we can compute its graded Betti numbers and then decompose them according to each indecomposable module, which results into the presistent graded Betti numbers.
-For each indecomposable, we apply dimension function~\cite{Cheng2018},which is also known as the Hilbert function in commutative algebra to summarize the graded Betti numbers for each indecomposalbe module.
-This constitutes a blockcode for indecomposable module of the persistence module.
+For each indecomposable, we apply the dimension function which is also known as the Hilbert function in commutative algebra to summarize the graded Betti numbers for each indecomposalbe module.
+This constitutes a blockcode for the indecomposable module of the persistence module.
 The blockcode is a good vehicle for visualizing lower dimensional persistence modules such as $2$- or $3$-parameter persistence modules.